Sunday, May 6th, 2012

 Thanks, happy blogging!

-Sunday, September 11th, 2011
+September 10, 2011

 How to set up your own blog

 Ok, guys, I think our listening skills need some work.
 IF YOU WANT TO BLOG FOR YOUR “A” ACTIVITY, GIVE ME THE USERNAME AND PASSWORD YOU WOULD LIKE TO USE SO THAT I CAN SET IT UP FOR YOU.
 If you set it up yourself, you will not receive credit for it!!
 Also, please chill on the “my blog doesn’t work” comments!
 Teachers have lives too!
-Sheesh :P
+Sheesh 😛

 Ryan, Dezi, and Brandon, you are up and running.
 For those of you who gave me blog info without your name on, I CAN’T SET UP YOUR ACCOUNT UNTIL I KNOW WHO YOU ARE.
 ClarinetFreak and bandnerdlover, I’m talking to you.

-Wednesday, September 7th, 2011
+September 7, 2011

 Did you bomb your test?